 In their published writing, evolutionary psychologists frequently state explicitly that evolution yields three kinds of products: adaptations, byproducts and noise.
 Beyond this theoretical statement, researchers also propose hypotheses about byproducts and conduct studies on byproducts.

 For example, here, here and here are three conceptual papers that explicitly reject the notion that all aspects of our psychology are adaptations.
 This paper on adaptations, exaptations and spandrels explicitly discusses byproducts at length.
 This paper thoughtfully addresses the question of how to carry out an exaptationist program in psychology.
-Here is an excellent study suggesting that racism is an evolutionary byproduct, not an adaptation, and that it can be erased.
+Here is a study suggesting that racism is an evolutionary byproduct, not an adaptation, and that it can be erased.
 Here is a paper suggesting that the higher prevalence of sexual fetishism among men is a byproduct of their easier-to-cross thresholds of sexual arousal combined with their biased sexual learning mechanisms.
 Here is an example of two prominent evolutionary psychologists claiming that homicide is a byproduct, not an adaptation, and here are the same two researchers (along with a third co-author) claiming that uxoricide and filicide are also byproducts.
 Here, here and here are examples of researchers explaining religion and belief in supernatural agents as a byproduct of other mechanisms, such as agency-detection mechanisms that are biased toward false positives, theory of mind mechanisms and the attachment system.
 My colleagues and I recently submitted a chapter titled “The Products of Evolution” to a new handbook of evolutionary psychology, and, unsurprisingly, byproducts are a central part of the chapter.

 The disparity between this criticism of evolutionary psychology and what evolutionary psychologists actually say in their published work is remarkable.
 The only reason it isn’t surprising is that there are many other examples of misrepresentations of the field—you can find some good examples of such misrepresentations here, here, here and here.